dnhlinh/Matrices-Multiplication/README.md

 - Number in matrix B has the value of the sum of its position multiplied by 2

 Note:
-- main.cpp is a more simple
+- main.cpp is a more simple version
-- using-pointer.cpp is a more advanced one using pointer
+- using-pointer.cpp is a more advanced version using pointer